Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

 # Step 4 - Stretch goal: Deploy solution

 In this final step, we ask you to optionally perform a test deployment of the given template to ensure that everything works as intended.
-To do so, just follow the following sequence of steps:
+To do so, just perform the following steps:

 1. Select the PowerShell `Terminal` that should be open on the lower end of VSCode.
 If `Terminal` is not in sight, you can alternatively open it by expanding the `Terminal`-dropdown on the top, and selecting `New Terminal`